 Economics studies how people, firms and governments use their resources to meet human needs.
 At UTSA, you can earn either the B.B.A. or the B.A. in Economics.
-Both lay a strong foundation in economics with the B.A. focusing more on the qualitative aspects and the B.B.A. offering a business education to those who are interested in working towards a career path.
+Both lay a strong foundation in economics with the B.A. focusing more on the qualitative aspects and the B.B.A. offering a business education to those who are interested in working toward a career path.
 In these programs, you’ll learn how to make effective resource allocation decisions, how incentives affect human behavior, and solve complex contemporary issues for businesses, organizations and policymakers.

 What You’ll Learn

-As an Economics major, you’ll have the option of learning a business competency as you work towards completing your degree.
+As an Economics major, you’ll have the option of learning a business competency as you work toward completing your degree.
 These competencies are available through elective courses and aim to develop a greater set of marketable skills for business majors.
 The competencies available for Economics majors are analytics, entrepreneurship, international business, leading change, modeling and risk management.